Mapei: Innovation and research

-The company was founded and originally called Materiali Autarchici per l'Edilizia e l'Industria (Autarchic Materials for Building and Industry), before being renamed Auxiliary Materials for Building and Industry, by Rodolfo Squinzi, employing just seven members of staff.
+The company was founded and originally called Materiali Ausiliari per l'Edilizia e l'Industria (Auxiliary Materials for Building and Industry), before being renamed Auxiliary Materials for Building and Industry, by Rodolfo Squinzi, employing just seven members of staff.
 In the early days, it manufactured coloured paints and materials for buildings coverings.

 It later focused on what was then a niche market, adhesives for floors and other surfaces, most notably for Linoleum surfaces, manufacturing an adhesive called ADESILEX L1.
 Next came adhesives for ceramics, stone materials, carpets, PVC and wood, manufacturing a specific adhesive for each product developed thanks to heavy investment, in terms of both financial and human resources, in research, which has always been part of the company's DNA.
 The market expanded in the 1960s, thanks to the worldwide popularity of Italian ceramics.
 ADESILEX P22 adhesive was launched in a ready-to-use pack that was revolutionary for the industry at that time, which traditionally prepared conventional cement-based mortars on-site.
 Manufacturing was then extended to include other special mortars, waterproofers and additives for concrete.